 2. A well-fitted, durable backpack

-Whether you're heading our for a weekend getaway or planning a week-long excursion into the woods, Burns suggests investing in a hardy backpack.
+Whether you're heading our for a weekend getaway of car camping or planning a week-long excursion into the woods, Burns suggests investing in a hardy backpack.
 Don't skimp on your selection—look for equipment that's lightweight but sturdy enough to withstand the elements, can store all your stuff, and, most important, feels comfortable on even the longest hikes.

 "The best thing you can do is go to a shop and get yourself properly fitted for a backpack," he says.
 "They'll spend a lot of time fitting you for a proper fitting backpack which is really important because if you get one that doesn't fit correctly, it's going to pull on your shoulders and not fit comfortably."